tudat-team/tudat-space/docs/source/_src_first_steps/tudat_py.rst

         conda create --name tudat-space

-    In case you need to specify the python version, you can do this with:
+    In case you need to specify the python version to be used with TudatPy (which is irrespective and independent of the python version you may have installed in your system), you can do this with:

     .. code:: bash

-        conda create --name tudat-space python=3.9
+        conda create --name tudat-space python=3.8

+    Be aware that the tudat-space environment has a certain number of pre-defined python versions that it can work with; you can check which ones in the `conda_build_config.yaml`_ file.

     2. Activate the environment.